This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 Very respectfully,

-List of prisoners captured by the Second brigade, First Division, Fourth Army Corps, during the months of
+List of prisoners captured by the Second brigade, First Division, Fourth Army Corps, during

 July